Skip to Content

 4. Apply the removal product onto the beard dye stain

-Gently rub the cotton ball containing your ingredient of choice over the skin stain.
+Gently rub the dye removal agent over the skin stain.
 Be sure to apply it evenly, and then let it sit.

 The amount of time you leave the product sitting on the stain is variable.
-In general, between 5 and 10 minutes is a safe bet.
-It allows enough time for the ingredient to start breaking down the stain.
+If you’re using a commercially available product designed for the job, follow its specific instructions.

 5. Rinse it off with lukewarm water